BasicVariable/Island-Ads/README.md

 # webhook_url; the discord webhook url the bot will use to notify you of attempted Ads

 # webhook_color; the (hexcode) color of the embedded webhook url

+# CAPR; Not in the config but, on the webhook so I'd like to explain it.
+CAPR = Completed ads per run, it shows the amount of times the bot requested to post an add, this can be reset when the repl stops or pauses due to inactivity so don't expect it to go that high.
 ```
 # Author
 * [**Basic#2142**](https://www.roblox.com/users/643454786/profile) - Owner/Developer

 # How to help
 Want to keep the project going?
-DM Basic#2142 on discord with bug reports, improvements to code, or just words of encourgement.
+DM Basic#2142 on discord with bug reports, improvements to code, suggestions, or just words of encourgement.

 Wanna do even more?
 Donate to one of my crypto wallets listed below!
 ```